ruizink/mockbuilder/README.md

 # Mockbuilder

-Mockbuilder is a tool that allows you to instanciate a virtual machine pre-configured with a working Mock environment.
+Mockbuilder allows you to instanciate a virtual machine pre-configured with a working Mock environment.

 It uses Vagrant and Chef to create and provision a virtual machine.